 - The Woodwind Ensemble performs all types of musical literature written for woodwinds.

 - The university’s jazz ensembles include two big bands and a vocal ensemble.
-They perform a concert in the fall and are featured in concert with the NCCU Grady Tate Jazz Festival in the spring.
-The Ensemble performed in Montreux, Switzerland and at the White House Press Conference during the Clinton years.
+They perform regularly on campus, in the Triangle region and national.
+In spring 2016, they were showcased at Dizzy’s Club Coca-Cola at New York’s Lincoln Center.
+Ensembles have performed in Montreux, Switzerland, and at a special White House Press Conference during the Bill Clinton administration.

 Assemblies, Lectures, and Concerts